volume-trader/QuantowerKB/connections/connections-manager.md

 # Connections manager

 {% embed url="https://www.youtube.com/watch?v=_1tnBDlyDbY" %}
-How to work with Connections manager in Quantower
+How to work with Connections manager in VT-Terminal
 {% endembed %}

 Connections are integrations with third-party providers that supply various data: trading quotes, symbols history etc.